vEnhance/dotfiles/venueQ/README.md

 ░░░▀░░░▀▀▀░▀░░▀░░▀▀▀░▀▀▀░░▀▀█▄
 ```

-VenueQ is short for VIM-Menue-Queue (while not so subtly referencing AvenueQ).
+VenueQ is short for VIM-Menu-Queue (while not so subtly referencing AvenueQ).
 It's another crappy wrapper script that I wrote in Python.

 ## Screenshots